SuperDARN/rst/docs/references/general/filename.md

 2002111412g.dat
 ```

-Due to the increase in the number of radars, the single letter radar indentifier can no longer be used.
+Due to the increase in the number of radars, the single letter radar identifier can no longer be used.
 Consequently, the file format must be changed and this opportunity was used to make the filename format easier to understand.

 ## "Proposed" Filename Format
 (Proposed as this appears to have been widely adapted in post 7/1/2006)